damclover/damcrawler/README.md

 ## 🛠️ DamCrawler by DamClover

-A powerful Python utility that crawls and extracts unique GET parameters from URLs using `gau`, with support for filters like extensions, keywords, silent mode, and more.
+A powerful Python utility that crawls and extracts unique GET parameters from URLs using `gau`, with support for filters like extensions, keywords, silent mode, directory finder, and anothers.
-It also supports extracting pages by title keywords such as `login`, `admin`, etc.

 ### 📦 Requirements